Skip Navigation

 MCS Independent Learning Opportunities

-Independent Learning Opportunities allow you to take advantage of the many learning experiences that are part of a teaching hospital.
-These include, but are not limited to: Grand Rounds sponsored by the Center for Medical Humanities, Compassionate Care, and Bioethics; Grand Rounds held by other departments in the HSC on Social and Ethical Issues; Schwartz rounds; and Student interest group presentations; etc.
+Given the diversity of student interests and the ever expanding field of topics in medical ethics and humanities, it is not possible to cover everything in your MCS course.
+Independent Learning Opportunities allow you to take advantage of the many resources that are part of a teaching hospital.
+It allows you to customize your MCS experience to your own interests.
+These opportunities include, but are not limited to: Grand Rounds sponsored by the Center for Medical Humanities, Compassionate Care, and Bioethics; Grand Rounds held by other departments in the HSC on Social and Ethical Issues; Student interest group presentations; etc.

-You must attend at least four sessions during the course.
+To complete MCS you must attend at least four of these Independent Learning sessions during the course.

-At least two sessions must be on the level of departmental Grand Rounds.
+At least two sessions must be on the level of departmental Grand Rounds, and of these two, at least one must be an offering from the Center for Medical Humanities, Compassionate Care, and Bioethics.

-For the next two you may also choose from Grand rounds or from activities of student run groups and discussions, discussions run by MCS faculty, or a RSOM community service project (see the guidelines below).
+For the balance, you may choose from the activities of student run groups and discussions, discussions run by MCS faculty, or a community service project within the RSOM (see the guidelines below).

-In addition – one of the sessions may be any activity that you find enriching to your professional development as a physician.
-Examples are participating in student chorus (Lymph Notes), attending the Donor Recognition Ceremony, or anything at all you judge to be beneficial.
+Lastly – one of the sessions may be any activity that you find enriching to your professional development as a physician.
+Examples are participating in student chorus (Lymph Notes), attending the Donor Recognition Ceremony, student run cultural events, or anything at all you judge to be beneficial.

 Obtaining Credit for ILO’s completed